 We are committed to improving our school and staff at Alder have many opportunities to improve as teachers and leaders through a personalised CPD programme.
-We have strong links with an outstanding school in Stockport and are part of the ‘A+ Trust’ which is a group of 6 high schools, 1 special school and a sixth form college working together to drive up standards across Tameside.
-There have been positive gains in terms of results and Ofsted gradings in all the A+ Trust institutions.
+We work collaboratively with a variety of schools within the Greater Manchester area and have active subject networks working together to drive up standards across Tameside.

 The many people who have visited us have found a happy and purposeful school community and we have had lots of very pleasing feedback.
-As an indication of our growing reputation we are now considerably oversubscribed.
 We are a caring school and exclusions are relatively low.
 We have a comprehensive support package in place for needy youngsters and in 2010 were awarded the Every Child Matters national standard.
 Our attendance rates have improved steadily to just over 96% and our Persistent Absentee (PA) rate is below the national average.
-We have been re-designated the gold standard for Inspiring Information, Advice and Guidance (Inspiring IAG).

 The school holds the Quality in Careers Standard (which superseded the gold IAG award), an SSAT Educational Outcomes award, a Pupil Premium award and is a Physics hub for The Ogden Trust and The Institute of Physics.